infoqualitylab/WhoFundedIt-app/README.md

 ## Description
 This app retrieves funder names and other funder information (grant, country, funding body type) for a list of publications based on their Digital Object Identifiers (DOIs) using the Crossref API.
+It also retrieves sponsor name and class for a list of publications based on their National Clinical Trial Identifiers (NCTIDs) using the ClinicalTrials.gov API.
 The input can be either a text box entry or a .txt file.

 ## Setup